The Best Alternative to AFOs – Recommendations from a Shoe Fitter

 What Shoes Work Best with Orthotics?

-Remember that your child’s shoes work in tandem with their orthotics to treat and support their feet.
-To see my favorite children’s shoes for orthotics and what shoe features are important to search for when buying orthotic-accommodating shoes.
+Finding the right shoes can make a significant difference.
+Your child’s shoes work in tandem with their orthotics to treat and support their feet.
+You can access a list of my favorite children’s shoes for orthotics and what shoe features are important to search for when buying orthotic-accommodating shoes.

 References: